 On July 15 1998, the three buildings were added to the list of buildings of special

 architectural or historic interest.
 This was upgraded to II* in 2006, one of only

 a handful of post war houses at this grade.
-In 1998 the Aldington family and a group of founder trustees formed Turn End Charitable Trust to ensure the continuing maintenace and use of the buildings.
+In 1998 the Aldington family and a group of founder trustees formed Turn End Charitable Trust (now the Turn End Trust) to ensure the continuing maintenance and use of the buildings.

 As modern housing, made of wood, concrete block and glass, in a traditional setting,

 the group has always been celebrated as a rare British representative amongst the

 best of European housing design, and has welcomed visitors from all over the world.

 It has provided teaching material for students of architecture and landscape design,

 been written about nationally and internationally and photographed widely.

 Turn End's garden, designed and made by Peter as a natural extension to the house,